zysuper/Thinkpad-X1-extreme-EFI/Release/readme.md

 					</dict>
 ```

+2. remove kexts IntelBluetoothFirmware.kext & IntelBluetoothInjector.kext.
+3. use `ProperTree` load config.plist and press Command+Shift+R to remove config link to IntelBluetoothFirmware & IntelBluetoothInjector, after that, please save config.plist by press Command+S.

-## 1.0.0 version
+## before 1.0.1 version

 If you are using an Apple native network card, modify the boot-args of config.plist to add a shield for built-in
 Bluetooth `HS14`.

 change config.plist: